-Each element Ei specifies a segment of the bit string.
-Each element Ei is a value, followed by an optional size expression and an optional type specifier list.
+Each segment specification Ei is a value, followed by an optional size expression and an optional type specifier list.

-Used in a bit string construction, Value is an expression that is to evaluate to an integer, float, or bit string.
+When used in a bit string construction, Value is an expression that is to evaluate to an integer, float, or bit string.
 If the expression is not a single literal or variable, it is to be enclosed in parentheses.

-Used in a bit string matching, Value must be a variable, or an integer, float, or string.
+When used in a bit string matching, Value must be a variable, or an integer, float, or string.

-Notice that, for example, using a string literal as in << "abc">>> is syntactic sugar for <<\$a, \$b, \$c>>.
+Notice that, for example, using a string literal as in << "abc ">> is syntactic sugar for <<\$a, \$b, \$c>>.

-Used in a bit string construction, Size is an expression that is to evaluate to an integer.
+When used in a bit string construction, Size is an expression that is to evaluate to an integer.

-Used in a bit string matching, Size must be a guard expression that evaluates to an integer.
+When used in a bit string matching, Size must be a guard expression that evaluates to an integer.
 All variables in the guard expression must be already bound.

-Before OTP 23, Size was restricted to be an integer or a variable bound to an integer.
+Before Erlang/OTP 23, Size was restricted to be an integer or a variable bound to an integer.